No description

 Design:

 • Postfix and Dovecot bind to 127.0.0.1 / ::1.
-Traefik owns external ports and forwards with PROXY protocol v2 so real client IPs reach postscreen, fail2ban, and Rspamd
+Traefik owns external ports and forwards with PROXY protocol v2 so real client IPs reach postscreen, fail2ban, and Rspamd.
+The Traefik entrypoints/routing and TLS certificate extraction are part of this flake (traefik.enable, certsFromTraefik.enable), the host config only holds dials

 • DKIM signing, ARC signing, and SPF/DMARC verification handled by Rspamd